CyberFlameGO/svnpython/Doc/c-api/structures.rst

    Methods without parameters don't need to check whether arguments are given if they are listed with the :const:`METH_NOARGS` flag.
 They need to be of type :ctype:`PyCFunction`.
-When used with object methods, the first parameter is typically named ``self`` and will hold a reference to the object instance.
+The first parameter is typically named *self* and will hold a reference to the module or object instance.
 In all cases the second parameter will be *NULL*.

 .. data:: METH_O